Where Is The Best Place To See The Northern Lights In Alaska?

 When Can I See The Northern Lights In Fairbanks?

-• Pro tip – make sure you have enough warm clothes and insulating layers to keep you from freezing during your Northern Lights vigil.
+- Pro tip – make sure your are wearing warm clothes and several insulating layers to keep you from freezing during your Northern Lights vigil.
 Don’t forget boots and warm wool socks!

 Getting Ready For A Cold Night Under The Stars